How to Use Gamification to Improve Your Loyalty Program

 1. Figure Out What Behavior You’re Trying to Inspire

-Are you hoping to increase the frequency of visit or average transaction amount?
+Are you hoping to increase the frequency of visits or repeat purchases?
 Are you trying to generate some hype around your business and get people talking in an effort to acquire new customers?
-Or do you simply wish to make sure your existing customers don’t abandon you for your competitors?
+Or do you simply wish to make sure your existing target audience doesn’t abandon you for your competitors?

-By having a clear idea in mind of what you want your loyalty program to achieve, you can gear your gamification to inspire certain behaviors.
+By having a clear idea in mind of what you want your customer loyalty program to achieve, you can gear your gamification strategy to inspire certain behaviors.

-If you want to use your existing customers to attain new ones, for example, you might do something similar to Uber and offer your loyal customers attractive rewards and discounts for getting a friend to register.
+If you want to use your existing customers to attain new ones, for example, you might do something similar to Uber and offer your loyal customers attractive perks and incentives for getting a friend to register.

 On the other hand, if your goal is simply to encourage people to visit more frequently, take a leaf out of Starbucks’ book and offer your loyalty program members exclusive discounts.

 “Half-price Tuesday” deals and “Happy Hour” specials, or something along these lines, can work for your specific business.
-In fact, the Seattle coffee chain has its own enticing referral program as well.
+In fact, the coffee chain has its own enticing Starbucks rewards referral program with gamification elements as well.

 These kinds of offers are especially powerful when used in conjunction with digital loyalty apps, but we’ll get to that in a moment.